gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 ## Configuring The Global Symbol Library Table

-.The pop-up that occurs when you run KiCad for the first time. image::kicad-configure-global-symbol-library-table.png[width=500px]
+{{% figure src="kicad-configure-global-symbol-library-table.png" width="500px" caption="The pop-up that occurs when you run KiCad for the first time." %}}

 ## Schematics